-If you are worried and think your child needs extra support, speak to the people already involved in your child’s life; such as your child’s teacher, nursery or pre-school staff or your GP.
+If you are worried and think your child or young person needs extra support, speak to the people already involved in your child’s life; such as their teacher, nursery or pre-school staff or your GP.

 You are best placed to spot specific behaviours, or trigger points for your child.
 Perhaps keep a diary about your concerns so that you can discuss this with the people supporting your child.

-Remember, children can behave differently between school and home, sometimes school don’t see the triggers you do and sometimes school see triggers that don’t happen at home.
+Remember, children can behave differently between school and home, sometimes schools don’t see the triggers you do and sometimes schools see triggers that don’t happen at home.
 It’s good to talk these things through.

-If you think your child should be able to do something and they can’t; you can look at What to Expect, When? which highlights what you may see your child doing at different ages.
+If you think your child or young person should be able to do something and they can’t; you can look at What to Expect, When? which highlights what you may see your child doing at different ages.

 Your school or early years setting can help; they can also get more support from other professionals such as: